likhithIonic/Starter_app_part-6/README.md

 Again, make sure you commit your changes to the git.

 Now you need to trigger a build that can be used as a live update.
-Triggering a web build for Live update is same as the one you triggering in part -1 of this exercise.
+Triggering a web build for Live update is the same as the one you triggered in part -1 of this exercise.

 ## Assigning it to a channel

-Once, you have the web build from the new commit successfull.
+Once, you have the web build from the new commit successful.
 All you need to do is assign it to a channel in destinations that you chose earlier. (production)

 You can do that by selecting the deploy live updates option from the build log once it is successful.